 The Enneagram Wings Of Each Type

 - Type Three, The Achiever: 3w2, 3w4

 - Type Eight, The Challenger: 8w7, 8w9

 Enneagram Wings Description

-Even if two people share the same dominant Enneagram personality type, depending on how influenced they are by their wing type, they can seem very different.
+Even if two people share the same dominant Enneagram personality type, they can seem very different depending on how influenced they are by their wing type.
 Your Enneagram wing type is like the seasoning to your personality type because it adds flavor to your overall personality.
 Your traits can enhance or contradict the normal behaviors of your personality type.

 Enneagram 1 Wings

 An enneagram 1w9 will tend to be more introverted than a 1w2.
-You think before you speak so you can avoid saying something that goes against your morals.
+You think before you speak to avoid saying something that goes against your morals.
 Sometimes, you take so long to think that you can be a bit of a procrastinator.
 This wing type is better at maintaining relationships.

 An enneagram 1w2 tends to be extroverted and outgoing with a warm nature.
 You are more empathetic and understanding than a 1w2 and feel inclined to help the people around you.
 You’re an excellent problem-solver, but you also can be a little more critical and controlling.

 An enneagram 2w1 is inclined to help people but is more concerned with providing the proper help that meshes with your morals.
 Your goal is to be seen as someone others can depend on and a responsible figure.
 With this wing, you can be more critical of yourself and have trouble expressing your needs.